sjoaohenrique/sjoaohenrique/README.md

 ### About me
 ---------------------

-🔭 I’m currently working as a Software Engineer and I'm looking to collaborate on open source projects I love learning new technologies and improve my problem-solving skills
+🔭 I’m currently working as a Software Engineer and I'm looking to collaborate on open source projects, I love learning new technologies and improve my problem-solving skills

 <!--
 **sjoaohenrique/sjoaohenrique** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.